LOVB Madison

-LOVB Madison is an American professional women's indoor volleyball team based in Madison, Wisconsin.
+LOVB Madison is a United States professional women's indoor volleyball team based in Madison, Wisconsin.
 It is a member of LOVB Pro, which began play in January 2025.
+They are a member of the Eastern Conference.
+They are one of the six original teams of LOVB Pro.

 History

 In 2021, LOVB announced plans to start a professional women's volleyball league in the United States.
 Madison was announced as LOVB's third team location in April 2023.
 Lauren Carlini, who played college volleyball for the Wisconsin Badgers in Madison, was the team's first player signed.